 Are you looking for the best book on gold prospecting in Utah?
 Alan Chenworth’s Gold Panning in Utah, 2nd edition is one of the inspirations for my book, for good reason.
 (Click here to see info.)
 If you buy his book used, be sure to get the Second Edition, not the first edition.
 He just about doubled the amount of information in the second edition.

 Need other stuff?
-If you appreciate the info I’m sharing, please click thru one of my Amazon, Sunny Mountain or Gold Cube links/ads the next time you want to shop online.
+If you appreciate the info I’m sharing, please click thru one of my Amazon or Gold Cube links/ads the next time you want to shop online.
 It won’t cost you anything extra and it keeps the site going: Shop at Amazon

 Looking for the prospecting log book I designed?
 Get Finding Gold in Colorado: Prospecting Log here.